WICG/nav-speculation/browsing-context.md

 In general, activation of a prerendering browsing context is done by the user agent, when it notices a navigation that could use the prerendered contents.
 However, some forms of prerendering, such as [portals](https://github.com/WICG/portals/blob/master/README.md), can provide explicit entry points for navigation.

-`Document`s rendered within a prerendering browsing context have the ability to react to activation, which they can use to upgrade themselves once free of the restrictions.
+Documents rendered within a prerendering browsing context have the ability to react to activation, which they can use to upgrade themselves once free of the restrictions.
 For example, they could start using permission-requiring APIs, or get access to unpartitioned storage.

 _Note: a browsing context is the right primitive here, as opposed to a `Window` or `Document`, as we need these restrictions to apply even across navigations.
 For example, if you prerender `https://a.example/` which contains `<meta http-equiv="refresh" content="0; URL=https://a.example/home">` then we need to continue applying these restrictions while loading the `/home` page._